-Foreign companies may keep their registers of registrable controllers at their registered offices or (ii) the registered offices of any registered filing agent appointed by the foreign company for the purpose of keeping the register of registrable controllers.

-If a foreign company appoints a registered filing agent to help the foreign company keep its register of registrable controllers and the registered filing agent subsequently resigns, the registered filing agent should hand over the register to the foreign company, who may appoint another registered filing agent for the purpose of keeping the register.
+- 3.2.1 Foreign companies may keep their registers of registrable controllers at their registered offices or (ii) the registered offices of any registered corporate service provider appointed by the foreign company for the purpose of keeping the register of registrable controllers. - 3.2.2 As part of filing their financial statements or any other document instead of its financial statements under section 373 of the Companies Act, foreign companies are required to state where they keep their register of registrable controllers.
+Foreign companies are not required to lodge, inform or update ACRA about the address of the location where the register of nominee shareholders is kept.
+If foreign companies appoint registered corporate service providers to help them keep their registers of registrable controllers and the registered corporate service providers should hand over the registers to the foreign companies, who may appoint other registered corporate service providers for the purpose of keeping the registers.